Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 }
 ````

 This is a list of UTC timestamps and coordinates indicating the geometric position of the camera (the STEREO Ahead spacecraft in this example).
 The first coordinate is the distance to Sun, the second and third coordinates are the Stonyhurst heliographic longitude and latitude of the given object.
-At the moment, the following locations are available: all solar system planets, Pluto, the Moon, comet 67P/Churyumov-Gerasimenko.
+At the moment, the following locations are available: all JPL DE430 ephemeris locations (solar system planets, Pluto, the Moon), comet 67P/Churyumov-Gerasimenko.
 Also available are the following spacecraft trajectories (existing or planned): SOHO, STEREO, SDO, PROBA-2, PROBA-3, Solar Orbiter, Parker Solar Probe.

 The following functions are implemented: